sovereigntech/memorysafetyEU/statement.md

 Considering security earlier in the development lifecycle is not a new concept, but certainly no longer optional.
 This has been recognised in Europe by the passing of the Cyber Resilience Act (CRA) and its security-by-design requirement.

-As the standards for the CRA compliance are currently being developed, it’s important to consider memory safety early in their design, and include strategies to shift towards memory safe tech where feasible, and include resources for remediation where not.
+As the standards for the CRA compliance are currently being developed, it’s important to consider memory safety early in their design, and include strategies to shift towards memory safe tech where feasible to rule out an entire class of vulnerabilities, and include resources for remediation where not.

 # Europe Has the Groundwork, but needs to act decisively